Raft (video game): Development and release

-Raft was developed by three Swedish students from Uppsala University.
-Development started in 2016 and is still ongoing.
-On 23 May 2018, Raft was released as a Steam early access game.
-Raft had previously been distributed on the indie platform Itch.io, where it is still available as a free download for Windows, Linux, and macOS.
-The Linux and Mac versions were discontinued after version 1.05 due to time constraints.
+Raft was developed by three Swedish students from Uppsala University as the studio Redbeet Interactive It was first released as a free download on indie platform Itch.io in 2016 and was released as an early access game on Steam on 23 May 2018.
+The Linux and macOS versions were discontinued after version 1.05 due to time constraints.
 Two weeks after launch the game was the number 3 most played game on Steam and had sold over 400,000 copies.
-The game updates frequently and new functions are regularly added.
+The game was updated frequently with new functions being regularly added.
 The soundtrack was composed by German composer Jannik Schmidt.
+On 20 June 2022 Raft was taken out of early access with the release of its final chapter.

 Reception

-Until the end of May 2017 the developer version was downloaded over seven million times.
+Until the end of May 2017, the developer version was downloaded over seven million times.
 The website Polygon called the game one of the most successful games on Steam of 2018 and praised the mix of exploring, collecting, managing and learning.
 The game gained fame through numerous Lets Plays on the YouTube video platform, among other events.

 The developers told PC Gamer that one reason for the success compared to other survival games that are played in an open world could be the limited area.
-Due to the sandbox system and the setting on the open sea, the game is also compared with Subnautica.
+The game's flooded apocalypse has often been compared to the 1995 film Waterworld and due to the sandbox system and the setting on the open sea, the game has also been compared to Subnautica.

+Raft won the 'Better With Friends' award at the 2022 Steam Awards.